ZayTheEpic/RankShopSystem/README.md

-# RankShopSystem
+## RankShopSystem

-● A rank economy shop system which players can buy ranks with or with use of in-game money
+● A configurable rank economy shop system which players can buy ranks with or with use of in-game money

+# Update:
+This project has not yet been cancelled, and will still get improvements soon
 # Features

-✔ Customizable Cost ( Customize rank costs on the config.yml )
+[x] Customizable Cost ( Customize rank costs on the config.yml )

-✔ Economy Support ( Supports the economy money )
+[x] Economy Support ( Supports the economy money )

-✔ Permanent Rank Set ( Permanently have the rank when bought l
+[x] Permanent Rank Set ( Permanently have the rank when bought l

-✔ No Delay ( No delays when buying ranks )
+[x] No Delay ( No delays when buying ranks )

-✔ Customizable Messages ( Customize messages on the config.yml )
+[x] Customizable Messages ( Customize messages on the config.yml )

-✔ Customizable Titles ( Customize titles on the config.yml )
+[x] Customizable Titles ( Customize titles on the config.yml )

-✔ User Interfaced Shop ( User Interfaced Shop )
+[x] User Interfaced Shop ( User Interfaced Shop )

 ● To-do List